jon-jacky/Piety/doc/pieces.md

 Python session so any object might access (read and/or update) any other object just by naming it (possibly through a long dotted path of module and object names etc.).
-This can be convenient, but it is necessary to use discipline to ensure that the OS components remain separable and able to be used in different combinations, and to ensure that applications remain separable from the OS, so they can run standalone (without Piety).
+This can be convenient, but it is necessary to use care to ensure that the OS components remain separable and able to be used in different combinations, and to ensure that applications remain separable from the OS, so they can run standalone (without Piety).